liguiqi/mobile-use/README.md

 Input task descriptions in the input box at the lower left corner, click start to execute tasks.

+**⚠️ Special Reminder**: The actions are autonomously decided by the intelligent agent, which may pose uncontrollable operational risks.
+It is recommended that during the experience, you constantly monitor your phone's status.
+If you encounter any operational risks, promptly terminate the task or use a test phone for the experience to avoid issues caused by accidental operations.

 ## 🎉 More Demo
 Case1：Search the latest news of DeepSeek-R2 in Xiaohongshu APP and forward one of the news to the Weibo App